Software Factory, Architecture & Research or other

 - If the workshop has code examples, provide a gitlab repository

-- If you have the recording remember to post it on Microsoft Streams, include relevant links to content directly in the Streams recording description
+- If you have the session recording, remember to post it on Microsoft Streams, include relevant links to content directly in the Streams recording description

-- Collect the attendance report of the Teams Meeting or manually collect the attendance data and update
+- Collect the attendance report of the Teams Meeting and hand it to Training/Workshop steward

 - Ensure that attendees are aware that hours spent attending the workshop should be logged as